chrisryanleggett/AIML_Engineering_Porftolio/README.md

 # AI/ML Engineering Portfolio

-A comprehensive collection of Jupyter notebooks demonstrating key concepts and practical implementations in Artificial Intelligence and Machine Learning.
+A comprehensive collection of code examples and Jupyter notebooks demonstrating key concepts and practical implementations in Artificial Intelligence and Machine Learning.
 This portfolio showcases hands-on experience with PyTorch and Keras frameworks, covering fundamental concepts to advanced techniques including deep learning, reinforcement learning, and transformer architectures.